spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/03-aws.md

 # Creating an AWS cloud account

-To create an AWS cloud account provide a name and a descripton for the account and follow the steps below based on the account type desired:
+To create an AWS cloud account provide a name and a description for the account and follow the steps below based on the account type desired:

 * In the AWS console, create the four policies listed above.
 * Access Credentials